 To submit, combine your application and supporting materials into ONE single attachment PDF file** and send it to email@example.com.
 Applications that do not follow guidelines per instructions will not be reviewed.

-**For the Doctoral Dissertation Award and Master's Thesis Award, you should submit two PDFs – one with a blind copy of the abstract only, and the other with your full application plus a non-blind abstract.
+**For the Doctoral Dissertation Award, you should submit two PDFs – one with a blind copy of the abstract only, and the other with your full application plus a non-blind abstract.

 If you have questions about how to submit your application, please contact AASP at 317-205-9225 or firstname.lastname@example.org.

 Recognizes the completion of an outstanding dissertation by an AASP doctoral student member.

 Distinguished International Scientist-Practitioner Award

 Honors the achievements of outstanding individuals from the international community whose scientific and/or applied work has significantly influenced the field of sport and exercise psychology.

 Distinguished Scientist-Practitioner Award

 Awards an AASP professional member who demonstrates exceptional quality and innovation in delivering sport and exercise psychology services to the public.